front-end-foundations/session3/README.md

 }
 ```

 Notice what happened to the `<ul>`'s height.

 The `<li>` items no longer force the parent `<ul>` element to expand to contain them.
+We can see this by virtue of the fact that the yellow background color has disappeared.

 This behavior, know as collapsing, occurs whenever all the direct children of a container element are floated.
 In this case the `<ul>` has collapsed.
 This behavior is important as "collapsing" is a common design issue when using floats.

 There are a number of methods in use to prevent this:

 - float a float (or "FNE" - float nearly everything) - apply a float to the collapsed element
 - the clearfix hack - this entails creating a utility class and will be covered later
-- adding a clearing div - this entails adding an HTML element to the page and is discouraged
+- adding a clearing div - this entails adding an HTML element to the page solely for the purpose of visual formatting and so is discouraged

 For our current example let's use the second FNE method.

-Try adding a float to the 'collapsed' element:
+Try adding a float to the 'collapsed' `ul` element:

 ```css
 .nav {